Tel: 00 353 61 202015

 - Industrial biochemistry (study of the applications of biological molecules for medical, industrial, environmental, agricultural or analytical purposes)

-- Microbial technology (study of the biology and uses of bacteria, fungi, yeast and viruses)
+- Microbial technology (study of microbiology and the uses of bacteria, fungi, yeast and viruses)

 - Genetic engineering (identification, isolation, engineering and expression of genes in order to gain new insights into gene function or for the generation of gene-mediated industrial/medical products)